VIAME/VIAME/doc/code-style.rst

     The header line is highly visible and *greatly* aids the reader in quickly locating function boundaries.

+  - :a:`[gen.lines.indent]`
-- In case of long function definitions inside of a class definition, consider use of indented header lines.
+    In case of long function definitions inside of a class definition, consider use of indented header lines.
 An indented header line is indented to the same level as the function header, and the number of hyphen characters is reduced by the indent level.

+- :a:`[gen.regions]`
-- Use region markers and separators when appropriate.
+  Use region markers and separators when appropriate.
 Region markers consist of C++ comments followed *immediately* (i.e. with no intervening whitespace) by ``BEGIN`` or ``END``, followed by a brief description of the contents of the region.
 Regions should be separated from one another by a line consisting of